 August 4, 2023

 Sure, you know the basics.
-But here are some extra ways to make sandy play epic.
+But we tapped the experts on fun for 30 creative things to do at the beach this summer to make sandy play epic.

 1. Play Hopscotch

 This is a simple, fun one for all ages to play on the beach.
 Find a stick or shovel to mark out the game.
 Get some rocks or shells for throwing, and your kids will have a ball.

 Bring your child’s tonka trucks along and create a construction site that will blow their mind!
 Gather rocks, shells, water, and obviously sand.
 Let their creativity do the rest.

 3. Play Sand Darts

 Mark out a dart-board in the sand, and see who can land their shell closest to the bullseye.
 It takes so little time to set-up, but you’ll be playing for hours.